<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Then, under President Joe Biden's administration, the DOE issued final rules for the definitions of general service lamps (GSLs) and general service incandescent lamps (GSILs).

-The Department of Energy's new ruling in May 2022 did two things:
+The Department of Energy's ruling in May 2022 did two things:

 1. Added new definitions of General Service Incandescent Lamps (GSILs) and General Service Lamps (GSLs)